-Linda Whitmer, Ph.D., First Vice-President
+Linda Whitmer, Ph.D., President

 Linda Whitmer is the Dean of the School of Intercultural Studies at Johnson University, Knoxville, TN.
 Prior to serving at Johnson University, she was the Associate Professor of Intercultural Studies at Hope International University.
 Linda and her husband Steve served as missionaries in Zimbabwe for over 20 years.
 She earned her Ph.D. at Fuller Theological Seminary.

-A. Sue Russell, Ph.D., Second Vice-President
+A. Sue Russell, Ph.D., First Vice-President

 Asbury Theological Seminary